ngaskill/apioarchitect.wedeploy.io/content/onboarding/one.md

 Follow these steps to prepare your project:

 1. Initialize a Java Gradle project the way you prefer.
-For example, you can do this by using the `gradle init` command:
+For example, you can do this by using the `gradle init` command for Groovy or Kotlin.
+Run the command that corresponds to the language you want to use for your project:

         # For using Gradle with Groovy scripts
         gradle init --type basic --dsl groovy